-In binder jetting, an inkjet printhead selectively deposits a binder onto a thin layer of powdered particles, similar to printing on a sheet of paper, building up a part one layer at a time.
+In binder jetting, an inkjet printhead selectively deposits a binder onto a thin layer of powdered particles, similar to printing on a sheet of paper, building a part one layer at a time.
 Our process delivers high accuracy, repeatability, and throughput - with consistent results suitable for mission-critical industries.
-Unbound powder is also typically reusable.
+Unbound powder is also typically reusable, further enhancing cost efficiency.

-The flexibility of Desktop Metal binder jet systems allows manufacturers to print ceramics on our extra-large ExOne sand 3D printing systems as well as our smaller Desktop Metal X-Series 3D printing systems.
+The flexibility of Desktop Metal binder jet systems allows manufacturers to print ceramics on our extra-large ExOne sand 3D printing systems as well as our Desktop Metal X-Series and Production SystemTM 3D printing platforms.